pchandrasekaran1595/Fault-Detection/ReadMe.md

 - Architecture of MLP used is [input_layer --> embed_layer --> output]
     1. input_layer - Size of the feature vector obtained from the pretrained network.
     2. embed_layer - New size of the feature embeddings.
-Can be provided by use via the command line.
+Can be provided by user via the command line.
-    3. output - Single neuron which after passing through a sigmoid gives a percent prediction.
+    3. output      - Single neuron which after passing through a sigmoid gives a percent prediction / similarity score.

 - Operations taking place during an application run:
     1. Capture of an image from video a feed at the discretion of the user.
 An Object Detector is used to extract the approximate bounding box of the component within the frame.
 This bounding box is used in the Realtime Application to set a predefined area within the frame where the object can be placed.
-(Bounding Box Detection is not applicable for Real World Positive and Negative Base Samples)
+(Bounding Box Detection is not applicable for Real World Positive and Negative Base Samples and Dumb to Intelligent)
     2. Creation of the Feature Vector Dataset.
         1. Define a pretrained model to use and cut off the final classification layer.
 (FeatureExtractors in Templates/Pytorch/VisionModels.py)
         2. Artificially increase dataset size by augmentation.
         3. Apply necessary transforms and pass images through the network to obtain features.
 Concatenate and save.
-    3. Load features saved in Step 2 and pass it through a Dataset creation pipeline making the data suitable for usage with a Siamese Network.
+    3. Load features saved in Step 2 and pass it through a dataset creation pipeline making the data suitable for usage with a Siamese Network.
 Since pytorch is being used, also build the dataloaders.
     4. Train the model.
-At present, only limited hyperparameters are present and can be changed only from the source.
+At present, only limited hyperparameters are present and can only be changed from the source.
 However, end user can set:
         1. Number of Epochs (Default: 1000)
         2. Number of Samples (Default: 1000)
         3. Size of New Embeddings (Default: 2048)